pydot-a11y/a11ypydot/src/envtoggle.md

     3. Add the environment filtering step at the top of the page's `useMemo` data derivation logic.
 *   **Story Points: 2 each**
     *   **Reasoning:** These tasks are less complex than the first implementation on the Overview page because the pattern has already been established.
 The developer is primarily replicating a known, working solution.

+    Hi Samuel, checking in.

+I haven’t received the date for your October Masterclass yet.

+Ideally, we should send the ad out at least a week before.

+Could you please confirm your date by end of day tomorrow so I can send you the form to duplicate and share the ad?
+Thanks!